A Note About Pigments

 About Paper Towels

-I used to be very concerned about the amount of paper towels that are used during painting.
-Then one of my students showed me some blue shop towels that come on rolls from a hardware store.
-These are much more absorbent, and can be rinsed out at the end of the painting session and reused multiple times before throwing them away.
+The blue "shop towels" found at hardware stores are much more absorbent, and can be rinsed out at the end of the painting session and reused multiple times before throwing them away.
 Much better for the environment, and also more pleasant to work with than paper towels.